Alex Seton: Career

 Seton is known for his use of marble and traditional carving techniques in contemporary ways, which has positioned him as one of Australia’s foremost living sculptors.
 He frequently works directly with contemporary political issues, such as Australia’s treatment of asylum seekers, and questions of conflict and nationhood.

 In 2017, his work Refuge was included in the Kochi-Muziris Biennale (India) following exhibition in Paris in 2016 as part of The Journey at Galerie Paris Beijing.
 2017 also saw a survey exhibition of Seton’s works about asylum seekers at Newcastle Art Gallery, called The Island.

 In 2014 he participated in the Adelaide Biennial: Dark Heart, producing the large sculptural installation Someone died trying to have a life like mine, twenty-eight life inflatable jackets made in marble.
 The installation referenced an event of May 2013, in which 28 life jackets were found washed ashore the Cocos Islands, a known departure point for refugees attempting to reach Australia by boat.
 The work garnered critical and popular acclaim, and was acquired by the Art Gallery of South Australia.

 In 2011 the Australian War Memorial acquired and commissioned the ongoing work As of today (2011–14), which is composed of one folded marble flag for every Australian casualty in Operation Slipper in Afghanistan.
 This work reflects Seton’s interest in Australian politics, ideas of patriotism and nationalism and the symbols attributed to them.

 Seton has also regularly shown at art fairs both in Australia and internationally.
 He has exhibited in the last five Hong Kong and Art HK fairs, as well as participated in Sydney Contemporary, Art International Istanbul, Art Stage Singapore, Art Paris, and Art Stage Jakarta.
 In 2012 Seton showed his solo exhibition Elegy on Resistance at Art HK, featuring as its centerpiece Soloist (2012), a lone hooded figure sitting cross-legged.

-Soloist garnered Seton considerable mainstream appeal, having been shared extensively on sites like Reddit.